t-weber/takin2/README.md

 # Takin 2
-Upcoming Takin version 2 repository.
+Takin version 2 unified release repository.

-This will be the future home repository for Takin 2 releases.
-In the meantime, the development repository can be found here: https://code.ill.fr/scientific-software/takin
+The development repository group can be found here: https://code.ill.fr/scientific-software/takin

-The final version of Takin version 1 can be found here: https://github.com/t-weber/takin
+The repository of the previous Takin version 1 can be found here: https://github.com/t-weber/takin

+DOI for Takin 2: 10.5281/zenodo.4117437
+DOI for Takin 1: 10.5281/zenodo.3961491